Sportsnet fires Jays analyst Gregg Zaun for 'inappropriate behaviour and comments'

 Gregg Zaun has been fired from Sportsnet due to "inappropriate behaviour and comments" toward female employees.

-Rick Brace, President of Rogers Media, said in a statement Thursday that the company was terminating the contract of the Blue Jays analyst effective immediately.
+Rick Brace, President of Rogers Media, said in a statement Thursday that the company was terminating the contract of the MLB studio analyst effective immediately.

 "This week, we received complaints from multiple female employees at Sportsnet regarding inappropriate behaviour by Gregg Zaun in the workplace," the statement said.
 "After investigating the matter, we decided to terminate his contract, effective immediately.
 This type of behaviour completely contradicts our standards and our core values.
 We believe in a professional workplace where all employees feel comfortable and respected.
 We are grateful to our employees who spoke with us and we will take every measure to protect their privacy."